dylwedma11748/JTegraNX/README.md

 1. Create a new Visual Studio Solution (Dynamic Link Library) and name it JTegraNX.
 2. Open the project's properties -> C/C++ -> Precompiled headers, and set "Precompiled Header" to "Not Using Precompiled Headers" and clear the "Precompiled Header File" field.
 3. In C/C++ -> General -> Additional Include Directories, add the include directories for JNI ((JDK Path)\include and (JDK Path\include\win32)) and libusbK (default is C:\libusbK-dev-kit\includes) and apply.
-4. Switch platfrom to x64.
+4. Switch platform to x64.
 5. In Linker -> General -> Additional Library Directories, add C:\libusbK-dev-kit\bin\dll\amd64 if that's where you installed the libusbK-dev-kit and apply.
 6. Switch platform to Win32.
 7. In Linker -> General -> Additional Library Directories, add C:\libusbK-dev-kit\bin\lib\x86 if that's where you installed the libusbK-dev-kit and apply.
-8. Switch platfrom to All Platfroms.
+8. Switch platform to All Platforms.
 9. In Configuration Properties -> General -> Output Directory, set the output directory to where the Netbeans project has been created, (Example: C:\Users\user\Documents\NetBeansProjects\JTegraNX) and apply.
 This step is optional but makes it to where you won't have to copy the compiled native to the Netbeans project directory every time you build it.
 10. In Linker -> Input -> Additional Dependencies, add SetupAPI.lib and libusbK.lib.
 11. Delete "framework.h", "pch.h", "dllmain.ccp", and "pch.cpp" from the project.